JICA Ogata Research Institute

 Japan’s International Cooperation in Education: An Overview

--Kazuo Kuroda, Dean and Professor, Graduate School of Asia-Pacific Studies, Waseda University/Visiting Research Fellow, JICA Ogata Sadako Research Institute for Peace and Development
+-Kazuo Kuroda, Waseda University/ Visiting Research Fellow, JICA Ogata Research Institute

 [Chapter 2]

--Yasuo Saito, Researcher Emeritus, National Institute for Educational Policy Research
+-Yasuo Saito, National Institute for Educational Policy Research

 [Chapter 3]